apaleyes/spac.net/reading-notes/chapters/03-basic-fork-join-parallelism.md

 If you are familiar with C# generic types, this use of them should not be particularly perplexing.
 The library is also using static overloading for the `StartNew` method.
 But as _users_ of the library, it suffices just to know that you can follow the same pattern no matter which type of task you are using.

+### 3.5 Reductions and Maps

+It may seem that given all the work we did to implement something as conceptually simple as summing an array that fork/join programming is too complicated.
+To the contrary, it turns out that many, many problems can be solved very much like we solved this one.
+Just like regular for-loops took some getting used to when you started programming but now you can recognize exactly what kind of loop you need for all sorts of problems, divide-and-conquer parallelism often follows a small number of patterns.
+Once you know the patterns, most of your programs are largely the same.

+For example, here are several problems for which efficient parallel algorithms look almost identical to summing an array:

+ * Count how many array elements satisfy some property (e.g., how many elements are the number 42).
+ * Find the maximum or minimum element of an array.
+ * Given an array of strings, compute the sum (or max, or min) of all their lengths.
+ * Find the left-most array index that has an element satisfying some property.

+Compared to summing an array, all that changes is the base case for the recursion and how we combine results.
+For example, to find the index of the leftmost 42 in an array of length _n_, we can do the following (where a final result of _n_ means the array does not hold a 42):

+ * For the base case, return `lo` if `arr[lo]` holds 42 and `n` otherwise.
+ * To combine results, return the smaller number.

+Implement one or two of these problems to convince yourself they are not any harder than what we have already done.
+Or come up with additional problems that can be solved the same way.

+Problems that have this form are so common that there is a name for them: _reductions_, which you can remember by realizing that we take a collection of data items (in an array) and _reduce_ the information down to a single result.
+As we have seen, the way reductions can work in parallel is to compute answers for the two halves recursively and in parallel and then merge these to produce a result.

+However, we should be clear that _not every problem over an array of data can be solved with a simple parallel reduction_.
+To avoid getting into arcane problems, let’s just describe a general situation.
+Suppose you have sequential code like this:

+    interface BinaryOperation<T>
+    {
+        T M(T x, T y);
+    }

+    class C<T>
+    {
+        T Fold(T[] arr, BinaryOperation<T> binop, T initialValue) {
+            T ans = initialValue;
+            for (int i = 0; i < arr.Length; i++)
+                ans = binop.M(ans, arr[i]);
+            return ans;
+        }
+    }

+The name `Fold` is conventional for this sort of algorithm.
+The idea is to start with `initialValue` and keep updating the “answer so far” by applying some binary function `M` to the current answer and the next element of the array.

+Without any additional information about what `M` computes, this algorithm cannot be effectively parallelized since we cannot process `arr[i]` until we know the answer from the first `i-1` iterations of the for-loop.
+For a more humorous example of a procedure that cannot be sped up given additional resources: 9 women can’t make a baby in 1 month.

+So what do we have to know about the `BinaryOperation` above in order to use a parallel reduction?
+It turns out all we need is that the operation is _associative_ _, meaning for all _a_, _b_, and _c_, _M(a, M(b, c))_ is the same as _M(M(a, b), c)_.
+Our array-summing algorithm is correct because _a + (b + c) = (a + b) + c_.
+Our find-the-leftmost-index-holding 42 algorithm is correct because _min_ is also an associative operator.

+Because reductions using associative operators are so common, we could write one generic algorithm that took the operator, and what to do for a base case, as arguments.
+This is an example of higher-order programming, and the Task Parallel Library has several classes providing this sort of functionality.
+Higher-order programming has many, many advantages (see the end of this section for a popular one), but when first _learning_ a programming pattern, it is often useful to “code it up yourself” a few times.
+For that reason, we encourage writing your parallel reductions manually in order to see the parallel divide-and-conquer, even though they all really look the same.

+Parallel reductions are not the only common pattern in parallel programming.
+An even simpler one, which we did not start with because it is just so easy, is a parallel _map_.
+A map performs an operation on each input element independently; given an array of inputs, it produces an array of outputs of the same length.
+A simple example would be multiplying every element of an array by 2.
+An example using two inputs and producing a separate output would be vector addition.
+Using pseudocode, we could write:

+    int[] add(int[] arr1, int[] arr2)
+    {
+        assert(arr1.length == arr2.length);
+        int[] ans = new int[arr1.length];
+        FORALL(int i = 0; i < arr1.length; i++)
+            ans[i] = arr1[i] + arr2[i];
+        return ans;
+    }

+Coding up this algorithm in the Task Parallel Library is straightforward:  Have the main thread create the `ans` array and pass it before starting the parallel divide-and-conquer.
+Each thread object will have a reference to this array but will assign to different portions of it.
+Because there are no other results to combine, using `Task` is appropriate.
+Using a sequential cut-off and creating only one new thread for each recursive subdivision of the problem remain important — these ideas are more general than the particular programming pattern of a map or a reduce.

+Recognizing problems that are fundamentally maps and/or reduces over large data collections is a valuable skill that allows efficient parallelization.
+In fact, it is one of the key ideas behind Google’s MapReduce framework and the open-source variant Hadoop.
+In these systems, the programmer just writes the operations that describe how to map data (e.g., “multiply by 2”) and reduce data (e.g., “take the minimum”).
+The system then does all the parallelization, often using hundreds or thousands of computers to process gigabytes or terabytes of data.
+For this to work, the programmer must provide operations that have no side effects (since the order they occur is unspecified) and reduce operations that are associative (as we discussed).
+As parallel programmers, it is often enough to “write down the maps and reduces” — leaving it to systems like the TPL or Hadoop to do the actual scheduling of the parallelism.